Functional Nutrition is absolutely my number one jam when it comes to supporting people to feel their best and actually seeing results. Why?

 - Gut Health– The health of the gut impacts all systems of the body and is another upstream cause of downstream symptoms and disease.
 Our gut is the intersection between the outside world and our internal terrain.
 We need our digestive system functioning from top to bottom in order to break down our foods properly so we can get the nutrients we need to function, to avoid chronic immune activation from a leaky gut, to ensure our microbes in our important gut microbiome are balanced so many systems can function properly including hormone balance, mental health, immune function, vitamin synthesis, for toxins to exit our body timely, and for so many more reasons.
 Addressing gut health is an important step in optimizing overall health and resilience.

 - Genetics- Our genetics have a large influence over our susceptibility and tendency to disease or health.
-Some things we are born with but we also now know that our food and environment influence our genetic expression, this is called epi-genetics.
+Some things we are born with but we also now know that our food and environment influence our genetic expression and what genes are turned up or down, this is called epi-genetics.
 Being mindful of what genes we are turning up or down is an empowering way to take control of health.

 3. Functional Nutrition relies on a Three Tiered approach when it comes to making recommendations-

 All symptoms and disease exist in an environment.
 This work is meant to shift the environment towards health, setting the stage for healing and repair.
-This is where we go ‘upstream’ to address ‘downstream’ issues.
 Symptoms are downstream to bigger upstream imbalances.
 We do not give random suggestions but instead have a very well thought out approach that gets results.

-- Deficiency to sufficiency– The body needs specific nutrients and factors to function.
+- Tier 2- The body needs specific nutrients and factors to function.
 Replacing any deficiencies in the body, such as specific nutrients (macro/micro/phyto), digestive enzymes, other digestive secretions, healthy microbes, antioxidants, whatever key substances the body needs to function and do its job is an important and often overlooked step.

-- Dismantle the dysfunction– After the first 2 tiers are addressed and the groundwork is set by removing triggers and replacing deficiencies, if still necessary, deeper digging, investigating, and possibly partnering with other professionals to repair tissues and restore function might be needed.
+- After the first 2 tiers are addressed and the groundwork is set by removing triggers and replacing deficiencies, if still necessary, deeper digging, investigating, and possibly partnering with other professionals to repair tissues and restore function might be needed.

 4. In Functional Nutrition there are 3 core basics that need to be addressed when working with any symptom or disease.

 Optimizing transit time, aka poop, ensuring someone is getting enough quality sleep, and regulating blood sugar are three vital steps to address when considering any health issue.
-As Andrea says “don’t pass go until these important basics are functioning”.
 No matter what fancy protocol or herb you are taking, if these three are off it will be hard to reach your health goals.
 Why?
 These three things are like a cars ‘check engine’ light that comes on when there is an internal problem.

 - Poop– Our bowel movements are a big indicator of gut function and overall health.
 When transit time, poop color, shape, etc are off it tells us something is wrong somewhere upstream that needs to be addressed.
 Having irregular bowel movements can also cause downstream problems anywhere in the body.
 So it is both an indicator of a bigger problem and a driver of other problems.